viniciusmesquitac/SimpleViewSharedAndroid/README.md

 # SimpleViewSharedAndroid
-Demonstration of simple view shared between activities using kotlin *u*
+Demonstration of simple view shared between activities using kotlin